 18. The impact and timing of testosterone production vary widely among species.

-19. There is little evidence to support “natural” testosterone boosters: Elk antler velvet had no lasting effect on testosterone levels, but royal jelly worked well but only on hamsters.
+19. There is little evidence to support “natural” testosterone boosters: Elk antler velvet had no lasting effect on testosterone levels.
+Royal jelly worked well, however, only on hamsters.

 Some men have claimed positive results from Tribulus Terrestris, Maca, DIM, Saw Palmetto, Indole-3-Carbinol, Epimedium (Horny Goat Weed), Zinc, DHEA (dehydroepiandrosterone), ZMA (zinc monomethine aspartate) and Fenugreek.

-20. Mixed research results isn’t slowing down the testosterone booster bandwagon.
+20. Mixed research results aren’t slowing down the testosterone booster bandwagon.

 21. In addition to natural testosterone boosters, many men are trying a wide array of methods that can help to boost testosterone naturally: